mminbay/summer23_aylab/README.md

 At the time of writing this, all genetic data files from UKB are stored at `/datalake/AyLab/data1/ukb_genetic_data/`.
 As a brief overview:
 * 22828 files with `.bgen` extension are imputed data for their respective chromosome.
 These rarely change and you should be able to use them for your study
 * 22828 files with `.sample` extension are link files that contain the participants' ID's in the same order the participants appear in the `.bgen` files.
 Note that the `util` folder in this repository has a `translate_sample.py` file, which converts these files into `.csv` files.
 These files **can change** from time to time depending on withdrawn participants: withdrawn participants' ID's will be replaced with negative integers, but the order will be maintained across versions.
-* 22438 files are haplotype files: God help you if you decide to figure out what those mean.
+* 22438 files are haplotype files.
 * 22418 files with `.bed` extension are non-imputed data for their respective chromosome.
 Again, these rarely change.
 * 22418 files with `.fam` extension are link files, similar to the 22828 `.sample` files.
 * `.bim` files I have no idea about: feel free to ask your *bio kid*.